nbenjamin/nbenjamin.github.io/_posts/2019-03-14-SpringSecurity-custom-userDetailsService-Implementation.md

   - mongodb
 comments: true
 ---
-# Custom userDetailService

 `UserDetailsService` is specification around username, password and authorities.
 This core interface which loads user-specific data from configured back end service.
+In this example shows how to implement custom `UserDetailsService`

 You can find the [code](https://github.com/nbenjamin/spring-security-samples/tree/master/without-webflux-custom-userdetailservice) here